Disclosure of Terms of Dealing for Foreign Exchange Transactions

 - （4）Risk Management

-The Bank manages its own risks appropriately based on its trading strategies, its position, foreseeable risks, and market liquidity etc.
+The Bank aims to manage its own risks appropriately based on its trading strategies, its position, foreseeable risks, and market liquidity etc.